kilpkonn/msc-thesis/main.typ

 However, they noted that the costs for the tactics need to be tweaked in future work as this was not their focus.

 === Term search in Standard ML <standardml>
-As a part of the RedPRL#footnote(link("https://redprl.org/")) @redprl project, @algebraic-foundations-of-proof-refinement implements term search for Standard ML.
+As a part of the RedPRL#cite-footnote("The red* family of proof assistants", "2024-04-06", "https://redprl.org/") @redprl project, @algebraic-foundations-of-proof-refinement implements term search for Standard ML.

 The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subproblems in an ordered sequence in which each induces a variable of the appropriate sort which the rest of the sequence may depend on.
 This sequence is also called a telescope @telescopic-mappings-typed-lamda-calc.